Last Updated on July 7, 2023

 However, now some people are seeking to breed these dogs specifically for this trait.

-The coat of the Fluffy Frenchie comes in a wide range of colors, just like the French Bulldog breed.
+Fluffy Frenchie’s coat comes in a wide range of colors, just like the regular Frenchie breed.
 In standard French Bulldogs, the AKC-approved colors include white, cream, and fawn, or a combination of these.

 Dogs then also have markings in white, brindle, or black.
 They can also be piebald which includes black spots on a white base, or ticked.